CoveAS/dropp-for-woocommerce/readme.txt

 * Added setting to allow booking with included return labels
 * Fixed a bug where the location would revert to the one selected at checkout when updating a booking with a different location
+* Improved code by using typed variables and parameters

 = 1.4.11 =